Boti21/SDU-SPRO3-LATEX/README.md

 <h4>Merge conflicts will happen</h4>
 By following the steps above, the chances of encountering merge conflicts should be minimized.
 If you're unsure about what you're doing, reach out to a more experienced team member for assistance.

+<h4>Clear your pending changes before pulling, pushing or syncing</h4>
+A comment mistake is to have pending local changes when trying to pull any new changes from the remote.
+This can simply be solved by either committing and pushing current changes or discard them.
+This can resolve in a error please see section "Remote push and pull (sync)".